Homework

 Similarities between various European languages and Sanskrit had been observed as early as the 16th century, but Jones' observation captured the attention of many European intellectuals who began to uncover similarities between languages, and the field of comparative linguistics was born.

-Linguists soon discovered that nearly all languages from Iceland to India were related, with the exception of the Finno-Uralic languages, Basque and Hungarian.
+Linguists soon discovered that nearly all languages from Iceland to India were related, with the exception of Basque and the Finno-Uralic languages of Finnish, Hungarian and Estonian.
 Consider the words for "mother":

 English mother (<OE mōdor)